telerik/blazor-docs/_contentTemplates/common/get-started.md

         </TelerikRootComponent>

-1. Open the main layout file (by default, the `~/Shared/MainLayout.razor` file in the Blazor project), and add `@layout TelerikLayout` as the *first line* in the file:
+1. Open the main layout file (by default, the `~/Shared/MainLayout.razor` file in the Blazor project), and add `@layout TelerikLayout` as the *first line* in the file.
+This will ensure that the `TelerikRootComponent` wraps all the content in `MainLayout`.
+Alternatively, the `TelerikRootComponent` can reside directly in `MainLayout`, but we place it in another file for better separation of concerns.

         @layout TelerikLayout
         @inherits LayoutComponentBase

         @* @Body and other code will be present here depending on your project *@
 #end

 #start-trial-button